Skip to main content

 How can someone predict a random number?

-To predict the result of the random() function in a smart contract, one would need to know the current seed of the block, which is impossible unless you are a validator.
+To predict the result of the random() function in a smart contract, one would need to know the current seed of the block, which is impossible for non-validators before block production.

 There are multiple approaches to generate random values, each offering different trade-offs between speed, security, and decentralization guarantees.

-Mechanism: Generates randomness using block logical time (lt) and blockchain entropy.
+Mechanism: generates randomness using transaction logical time (lt) and blockchain entropy.

 Security model: